Cognigy/Documentation/docs/en/docs/ai/flow-nodes/vg/transfer.md

 Answering Machine Detection (AMD) determines whether an outgoing call has been answered by a human or a machine (such as a voicemail or answering machine).
 When AMD is enabled, events are generated in the flow to indicate the detection result, allowing you to take specific actions based on the outcome.

-For example, if a call is transferred to a user, but AMD detects a machine, you can redirect the call back to the flow and continue the conversation accordingly.
-With AMD, the transfer would proceed regardless of whether it was successful, and the conversation would continue.
+For example, if a call is transferred to a user and AMD detects a machine, you will receive an event indicating the machine detection.